Resources & Activities

 At turns lighthearted and poignant, The Coat offers a glimpse at the hardships confronting those who are experiencing homelessness, inspiring us to treat them with compassion and respect.

-Access a downloadable discussion and activity guide that offers a child-friendly introduction to the topic of homelessness.
+Click the image below to access a downloadable discussion and activity guide that offers a child-friendly introduction to the topic of homelessness.
 The guide answers some questions children may ask, offers ideas about how children and families can help those who are homeless, and features activities to help explore homelessness further.

 Crocodile's Crossing: A Search for Home